libvips/build-win32/7.30/README.md

 VIPS WIN32
 ==========

-We use jhbuilder to git, mingw to compile, and good old zip to package the vips source code for WIN32.
+We use jhbuild to git, mingw to compile, and good old zip to package the vips source code for WIN32.

 [JHBuild] (http://live.gnome.org/Jhbuild)